revilowaldow/BITC/Jobs/Level 3/Town warlocks.md

 Scorch mark on inside of door frame

-Dealth with, won't be creating warlocks any more
+Dealt with, won't be creating warlocks any more